demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 9. Enter your redirect URI in the ***Redirect URI*** parameter field.

-## Revoking Consent
+## Revoke Consent

 In order to revoke consent to a Cortex XSOAR Microsoft application, refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-convert-app-to-be-multi-tenant#revoking-consent).

 ## Azure Integrations Parameters
 In order to use the Cortex XSOAR Azure application, you need to fill in your subscription ID and resource group name, which you can find in the Azure Portal.

 1. Log in to the [Azure Portal Home Page](https://portal.azure.com/#home) using your Azure credentials.

 2. Search for your Azure product, for example SQL Servers:

 ![Azure Portal Home Page](../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/home_microsoft_azure_portal.png)

 3. Click on your resource:

 ![Choose your resource](../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/choose_your_resource.png)

 After you a redirected to the next page, in the **Overview** tab you will find your Resource group and Subscription ID:

 ![Overview](../../../docs/doc_imgs/tutorials/tut-microsoft-auth-guide/subscription_id_resourse_group.png)